 I have made contact with the embedded scene 3 years ago, when I bought my first RoBoard.
-Since then I have developed several projects that make use of such devices.
-I find myself fascinated of the power of such tiny boards and how they can influence our lives.
-I consider myself as an experienced Linux user and C/C++ developer because I am using it actively for the last 5 years.
-Regarding Java I have build several apps for some school projects but the most important one is an app that interacts with a MySql server and retrieves/stores data and presenting them in a nice UI.
-Because I have a strong affiliation to robotics.
-Together with my father we built a rover which was supposed to be a test device for Google Lunar-X program but ended in a strong personal project.
+Since then I have developed several projects that make use of such devices and find myself fascinated of the power of such tiny boards and how they can influence our lives.
+I consider myself as an experienced Linux user and C/C++ developer because I started learning them during my 1^{st} year of high-school and since then I am using them constantly.
+Regarding Java I have build several apps for some school projects but the most important one is an app that interacts with a MySql server and retrieves/stores data and presents them in a nice UI.
+Because I have a strong affiliation to robotics me and with the help of my father built a rover which was supposed to be a test device for Google Lunar-X program but ended in a strong personal project.
 The core of the rover is RB-110, a robotics embedded computer and 3 Arduinos that ensure the communication with the sensors and motors.
 I have build this robot to be controlled from simple devices that have a web browser with JavaScript support.
-I consider that this challenge can be seen as a win-win situation both for the organization as well for me.
-I am sure that during the time of this project I will be able to further refine my programming skills while contributing to the organization's growth.
 More projects of mine can be seen on my portfolio page VDev.ro.